Tested deployment models

 1 | HAProxy load balancer in front of platform gateway (externally managed) | N/A |

-6 VMs are required for a Redis high availability (HA) compatible deployment.
-Redis can be colocated on each Ansible Automation Platform component VM except for automation controller, execution nodes, or the PostgreSQL database.
+- 6 VMs are required for a Redis high availability (HA) compatible deployment.
+When installing Ansible Automation Platform with the containerized installer, Redis can be colocated on any Ansible Automation Platform component VMs of your choice except for execution nodes or the PostgreSQL database.
+They might also be assigned VMs specifically for Redis use.

 Red Hat has tested the following configurations to install and run Red Hat Ansible Automation Platform: